lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

               if (device != null) {
                 BlocProvider
                   .of<DeviceBloc>(context)
-                  //  Trigger the DeviceRequest Event...
+                  //  Trigger the DeviceRequested Event...
                   .add(
                     //  With the PineTime Bluetooth Device inside DeviceRequested(